scratchaddons-community/scradd/.github/CONTRIBUTING.md

 -   Choose a relevant category.
 -   Mark comments that answer your question as to the answer.
 -   Only use Discussions for questions, comments, and other related topics.
-Please don’t request new features or report bugs in Discussions; they may be closed and ignored.
+Please don’t request new features or report bugs in Discussions.

 ## Creating [pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)

 Contributions are welcome!
-However, before coding new features, please discuss it with @RedGuy12 in an issue here, or the Scradd private/SA server on Discord.
+However, before coding new features, please discuss it with cobalt, whether that be in an issue here or somewhere on Discord.
 The [issues section](https://github.com/scratchaddons-community/scradd/issues?q=is%3Aissue+is%3Aopen) contains some things I want to happen that you may take up without asking -- just leave a comment saying you’ll do it.

 When you’re ready to contribute, you can create a pull request.
 Fork this repository, create a new branch from the `main` branch, and make your changes to the new branch.
 Now, create a pull request on the origin repository (scratchaddons-community/scradd).
 We will review your pull request.

 Please:

--   Minimize type errors (`npm run types`).
+-   Verify that your code successfully builds by running `npm run build`.
--   Run Prettier (`npm run format`) before pushing.
+-   Run Prettier using `npm run format` before pushing.
+If you don’t, it may be run automatically in the workflow.
+-   Lint your code using `npm run lint`.
+No lint errors may be present when your PR is merged.
+Warnings may be allowed depending on the context.
+Some lint errors may be fixed automatically with `npm run lint -- --fix`, but it is important to manually confirm it worked as intended.
+The workflow fails if any errors are present.
 -   Write meaningful commit messages, AKA more than one word long.

 ### Testing code